What do I do if I want a place at Acomb Primary School for my child?

 What do I do if my child has a food allergy or intolerance?

 Let us know as soon as possible.
-Speak to Mrs Forrest in the school office who will put you in touch with Mrs Harrison in the kitchen about this.
+Speak to Miss Jones in the school office who will put you in touch with Mrs Harrison in the kitchen about this.

 Why is my child being offered milk and fruit or vegetables?